-- A. Maintain and expand food waste diversion programs. - B. Adopt a plastic bag ban and encourage the use of reusable bags. - C. Continue to encourage recycling and reuse of building materials. - D. Adopt and enforce an expanded polystyrene (EPS) ban.
+- A. Maintain and seek opportunities to expand food waste diversion programs. - B. Adopt a plastic bag ban and encourage the use of reusable bags. - C. Continue to require recycling and reuse of building materials. - D. Adopt and enforce an expanded polystyrene (EPS) ban.